Guide to North Central College Library Services

 Collections: The North Central College Archives collects, organizes, describes, preserves and makes available for research materials related to the history of the College and the local area.
 The Archives supports the College community's need for historical information and provides reference assistance to archival researchers on and off campus.
-The Archives does not function as the repository for current College records, including legal and financial records.
+The Archives does not function as the repository for current College records.

 The North Central College Archives consists of three independently arranged collections: College Archives; Harris W. Fawell Congressional Papers; and Suburban Studies Archives.
 The College Archives includes historic materials related to the College, such as artifacts, campus publications, faculty minutes, news clippings, photographs, student organization records, and audio/visual recordings.
-The Harris W. Fawell Congressional Papers reflect his service as Representative of the 13th District of Illinois from 1984-1998.
+The Harris W. Fawell Congressional Papers reflect his service as Representative of the 13th District of Illinois from 1984 to 1998.
 These papers include topics of local and national interest, especially on education, labor, and science policies.
 The Suburban Studies Archives features documentation on the physical, economic, and political transformation of the western suburban Chicago region since 1945.
-Included in the Suburban Studies Archives are the papers of former Illinois State Representative Mary Lou Cowlishaw, reflecting her twenty years as State Representative for the Naperville area (1982-2002), the League of Women Voters – Naperville records, and the American Association of University Women Naperville Chapter records.
+Included in the Suburban Studies Archives are the papers of former Illinois State Representative Mary Lou Cowlishaw, reflecting her twenty years as State Representative for the Naperville area (1982-2002), the records of the Illinois Prairie Path, the League of Women Voters – Naperville records, and the American Association of University Women Naperville Chapter records.

-Use: During the fall, winter, and spring academic terms, the Archives are open 1:00-4:00 p.m., Monday through Friday.
-At all other times, the Archives are open by appointment.
-Researchers are encouraged to contact the Archivist ahead of their planned research visit in order to discuss their research topic, thus allowing the Archivist to determine which collections may be of assistance to them.
-The reference interview allows the researcher to maximize use of the Archives through examination of the finding aids and through the Archivist's expertise.
+Use: The Archives are open 8:00 am - 5:00 pm, Monday through Friday by appointment.
+Researchers should contact the Archivist ahead of their planned research visit in order to discuss their research topic.
 The Archivist handles all archival reference calls and written and electronic inquiries.

 Upon entering the Archives Reference Room for on-site use, researchers are required to read and sign the NCC Archives Use Policy that includes rules and guidelines for proper handling of archival materials, and to provide contact information.
 Materials requested for use by a researcher are then paged to the Archives Reference Room by Archives personnel.
 Use of archival materials is monitored at all times by Archives personnel.

 Exhibits: The Archivist mounts an exhibit in the lobby of Oesterle Library at the beginning of each academic term.
 Following the removal of the exhibits from the lobby, an online version is created and placed on the Archives website indefinitely.
-Twice a year exhibits are mounted in the Archives Reference Room in the lower level of the library.
-Viwing is available at any time the Archives is open.
 In addition to the regular term exhibit, the Archivist mounts temporary exhibits on campus as requested.

-The Archives Website is another important tool used for outreach to both College community and general public researchers.
-Information on the Archives website includes completed finding aids for collections, undergraduate research publications, on-line versions of exhibits, contact information, and general information about using the North Central College Archives.
+The Archives Website contains completed finding aids for collections, undergraduate research publications, on-line versions of exhibits, contact information, and general information about using the North Central College Archives.

-An Undergraduate Archives Publication program was instituted to encourage the use of primary sources from the College's Archives in undergraduate research through the publication of a series of monographs.
-The Editorial Board consists of the Archivist, the C. Frederick Toenniges Professor of History, the Director of Library Services, and the Director of Office of Academic Opportunities.
+The Undergraduate Archives Publication program encourages the use of primary sources from the College's Archives in undergraduate research through the publication of a series of monographs.
+The Editorial Board consists of the Archivist, the C. Frederick Toenniges Professor of History, the Director of Library Services, and the Director of the College Scholars Program.
 The Editorial Board annually reviews unpublished essays written and submitted by undergraduates who have utilized the North Central College Archives for research.
 In addition to printing each monograph, publications are also mounted on the Archives website.
 More information and details of the program can be found on the Archives website.

 Records Management Program